Relative free splitting and free factor complexes I: Hyperbolicity: Hyperbolicity of relative free splitting complexes

 Next we proceed from step 0.1 to step 0.2, depicted in Figure~\ref{FigureBigDiagram0.2}.
 Starting from the step 0.1 diagram depicted in Figure~\ref{FigureBigDiagram0.1}, apply relative combing by collapse, Lemma~\ref{LemmaCombingByCollapse}, and relative combing by expansion, Lemma~\ref{LemmaCombingByExpansion}.
 These are applied alternately to insert $D-3$ combing rectangles into the upper left corner of step 0.1, between row $3b$ and row $D$ and between column~0 and column~$L_1$; we also delete everything strictly below row~$T^4$ and right of~$T_{L_1}$; the result is shown in Figure~\ref{FigureBigDiagram0.2}, with names $T^d_i$ re-used in the restored upper left corner.

-We note that for each $5 \le d \le D$, the rectangle between rows $T^{d-1}$ and $T^d$ is a combing rectangle from column $0$ to $L_1$, and from column $L_1$ to $L_0$, and these piece together to form a single combing rectangle from column $0$ to $L_0$, as follows by applying the uniqueness clauses in the statements of relative combing by collapse, Lemma~\ref{LemmaCombingByCollapse}, and relative combing by expansion, Lemma~\ref{LemmaCombingByExpansion}.
+We note that in Figure~\ref{FigureBigDiagram0.2}, for each $4 \le d \le D$, the rectangle between rows $T^{d-1}$ and $T^d$ is a combing rectangle from column $I$ to $L_1$, and from column $L_1$ to $L_0$, and these piece together to form a single combing rectangle from column $I$ to $L_0$.
+In particular, for each $4 \le d \le D$ the $T^d$ row, from column $I$ to column $L_0$, is a foldable sequence.
+This all follows by applying the uniqueness clauses in the statements of relative combing by collapse, Lemma~\ref{LemmaCombingByCollapse}, and relative combing by expansion, Lemma~\ref{LemmaCombingByExpansion}.

 Next we proceed to the Big Diagram step 0.3, depicted in Figure~\ref{FigureBigDiagram0.3}.
 Notice that in~$T^2_{L_1}$ we have an edgelet disjoint union

 Define a commutative ``baseball diagram'' of collapse maps: